PrintersForAnts/Micron/R1_Beta/readme.md

 ## Change log ##

+### 9-20-2024
+* increased tension travel on the front idlers by 5mm (from 3mm to 8mm) , minor changes to the front cover of the idler as well

 ### 9-18-2024
 * fixed incorrect counterbore bridging on the rear bowden entry files (thanks to user named Yell for finding that)